 Shutoff response: The traditional nozzle check valve is designed to prevent nozzle dripping on boom shutoff.
-However, due to the presence of air pockets in most booms as well as the elastic nature of rubber hoses leading to the boom, the shutoff is delayed until the boom pressure reaches about 1 bar.
+However, due to the presence of air pockets in most booms as well as the elastic nature of rubber hoses leading to the boom, the shutoff is delayed until the boom pressure reaches about 10 psi or nearly 1 bar.
 This can take up to 10 seconds, resulting in unintended overspray and other safety concerns.
 In a PWM system, the solenoid shuts off the flow to the nozzle instantly, and conversely, turn it on instantly as well.
 The boom remains fully pressurized while the nozzles are shut off, allowing the spray patterns to be fully developed upon flow resumption.

 A pulsing solenoid creates short durations of low pressure inside the nozzle body, and this can result in poor performance of some air-induced tips.
 As a result, the PWM manufacturers have recommended that air-induced nozzles be avoided, and pre-orifice nozzles be used instead.

 Case sprayers are equipped with a nozzle body manufactured by Wilger Industries that fits the ComboJet nozzle caps.
 This company offers five nozzles for PWM.
 In order, from finest to coarsest:

 - ComboJet ER